karachko/DevOps_online_Chernivtsi_2021Q2/m4/task4.1/README.md

 # TASK 4.1 #

-1. I created the new project with 4 PS and 1 HUB(all PS was connected with HUB via (Copper Straight-through)).
+1. I created the new project with 4 PS and 1 HUB(all PS were connected with HUB via (Copper Straight-through)).
 2.
  - ![1.jpg](https://github.com/karachko/DevOps_online_Chernivtsi_2021Q2/blob/main/m4/task4.1/1.jpg)
 3. Everyone PC was assigned the IP-adress